Skip to the main content.

 Are airbags 100% safe?

-What happens when an airbag hits you?
+What happens when a passenger airbag deploys and hits you?

 How much safer is a car with airbags?

-Can an airbag knock you out?
+Can an airbag cause you to lose consciousness?

 Get Help Today